gperda/pycolmap_constraints/README.md

 ```

 ### Output
 The optimized reconstruction will be saved in the specified output folder.
-Additional files such as `optimized.txt` and `cloud_optimized.txt` will contain the optimized camera positions and 3D points, respectively.
+Additional files such as `optimized.txt`, `cloud_optimized.txt`, and `transformation_matrix.txt` will contain the optimized camera positions, 3D points, and transformation matrices, respectively.

 ## Dependencies
 - `pycolmap`